Hydrodynamic properties in soliton field theory: Introduction

 From a conceptual standpoint, fluids and fields are fundamentally distinct physical systems: fluids represent a averaged description of microscopic particles, whereas fields are more fundamental constructs.
-Establishing a duality between the two is an elegant yet challenging endeavor.
+Establishing a duality between the two is an elegant yet challenging endeavor \cite{Crossley:2015evo}.
 Currently, the correspondence between a real scalar field and a relativistic fluid has been widely recognized \cite{Madsen:1988ph} and extensively applied in cosmological researches \cite{Weinberg:2008zzc}.
 In the case of minimal coupling to gravity, a real scalar field with a time-like gradient identified as the four-velocity is equivalent to an ideal fluid, whereas dissipative effects arise under non-minimal coupling to the Ricci curvature.
 However, this duality mainly manifests as a formal similarity in the structure of the energy-momentum tensor, rather than in the dispersion relation.
 Essentially, a real scalar field does not possess hydrodynamic modes, let alone the characteristic sound mode of fluids.
 The duality in dispersion relation instead emerges within the framework of complex scalar field theory \cite{Suarez:2015fga}.
-In view of the presence of sound modes in complex scalar field, one of the results of this work is to demonstrate that the mechanism of soliton formation is a phase separation process induced by the sound mode instability.
+In view of the presence of sound modes in complex scalar fields, one of the results of this work is to demonstrate that the mechanism of soliton formation is a phase separation process induced by the sound mode instability.
 Furthermore, this study extends the findings of the work \cite{Chen:2024axd} by providing further evidence that the interface of a soliton resembles a fluid membrane subject to surface tension.
 In this way, the soliton field theory provides a unified platform for modeling not only the sound mode behavior in relativistic fluids but also the interface phenomena driven by surface tension.
+Similar efforts have been made in the superfluid bubble model \cite{Armas:2015ssd,Armas:2016xxg}, the holographic first order phase transition model \cite{Attems:2018gou,Bea:2022mfb}, and related approaches.

 The organization of the paper is as follows.
 In section \ref{sec:Hi}, we introduce two types of long-wavelength dynamical instabilities in fluids.
 First, we derive the dispersion relation for a relativistic dissipative fluid, which reveals the sound mode instability induced by thermodynamic effects.
 Second, we derive the dispersion relation for a liquid column in the Rayleigh-Plateau model, uncovering the membrane instability driven by surface tension.
 Thereafter, we demonstrate that both types of hydrodynamic instabilities also arise in the soliton field theory.
 First, in section \ref{sec:Sis}, we show that the dispersion relation of the soliton field contains the sound mode that exhibits dynamical instability in regimes of thermodynamic instability, thereby leading to the formation of solitons or vacuum bubbles through phase separation.
 Second, in section \ref{sec:Mi}, we reveal that the interface pressure of the soliton satisfies a Young-Laplace-type relation, causing soliton configurations with cylindrical interfaces to undergo the membrane instability analogous to the Rayleigh-Plateau phenomenon.
 Finally, we conclude in section \ref{sec:C} with a summary and outlook.